swbowen/convolutional_autoencoder/README.md

 # convolutional_autoencoder
-Convolutional autoencoder trained on cifar10
+This repository contains a colab notebook with code for a convolutional autoencoder trained on cifar10.
+It also includes the network's output after five epochs of training, a comparison of input and output images, and a few plots comparing the learned latent-space representations of different classes of cifar10 images.